jqphu/blog/_posts/2021-07-07-two-years-of-learning.md

 would not believe it.
 There are areas that he would be impressed, areas where he would be disappointed and areas where he would just be plain confused.
 Sure, the life I dreamed of two years ago aren't exactly the life I live but dreams are made to change.
-There's one thing past Justin would be ecstatic to hear which is the happiness that day-to-day life brings me.
+There's one thing past Justin would be ecstatic to hear, which is the amount happiness that day-to-day life brings me.
 At the end of the day, as these two years go by the accomplishments are not what I remember but all the feeling of joy I've had with all the fantastic people I've had the pleasure spend time with.
 It's been a fun two years and I can't wait to see what the next two have in store for me!